All Episodes

 Yes, is that what you want me to say?

-Did I read it okay?
+Okay, did I read it okay?

 Let's get rid of that one.

-And here's a little uh known fact.
+Now, here's a little known fact.

 Nobody's telling you the truth.

-Now, if I'm Bernie Sanders, I feel like I got ripped off.
+Now, if I'm Bernie Sanders, I feel like I got ripped off, that the system is rigged, that it's phony.

 It's unbelievable.

-Now, Sanders met with Obama today, and this was before the hostage video was released, and he said and declared that he's still in the race, and he will be in the primary in DC next Tuesday.
+Now, Sanders met with Obama today, and this was before the hostage video was released, and he said and declared that he's still in the race, and he will be in the primary in D.C. next Tuesday.

 And he said he wants to see if the final vote count in California shows a tighter result.

-By the way, Donald Trump shattered by nearly a million and a half, if not more, uh, when the final numbers come in.
+By the way, Donald Trump shattered by nearly a million and a half, if not more, when the final numbers come in.

 He has a million and a half more Republican primary voters than any other Republican candidate in history.

-Now Hillary had 1.5 million fewer votes than she had in 2008.
+Now, Hillary had 1.5 million fewer votes than she had in 2008.

 It's a pretty incredible thing.